Founder note · Updated 2 June 2026

 Metadata and schema that reduce ambiguity

 Schema is not a shortcut.
 It is a consistency layer that tells machines what the page is, who wrote it, and what it is about.
-Keep it aligned with visible content: if the page claims an FAQ, show the FAQ; if it claims a research method, show the method.12
+Keep it aligned with visible content: if the page claims an FAQ, show the FAQ; if it claims a research method, show the method.
+Google’s structured-data guidance is explicit on this point: structured data should represent the visible page, not a hidden or misleading version of it.567

 Canonical URL + description Make the canonical URL match the real route and keep the description aligned with the page’s actual promise.